LukasHedegaard/continual-inference/README.md

  I   I   I   I    (I: input frame)
 ```

-#### `forward_steps`
+#### `forward_steps(input, pad_end=False, update_state=True)`
-Performs a layer-wise forward computation using the continual module.
+Performs a forward computation across multiple time-steps while updating internal states for continual inference (if update_state=True).
-The computation is performed frame-by-frame and continual states are updated accordingly.
-The output-input mapping the exact same as that of a regular module.
+Start-padding is always accounted for, but end-padding is omitted per default in expectance of the next input step.
+It can be added by specifying pad_end=True.
+If so, the output-input mapping the exact same as that of forward.
-This mode is handy for initializing the network on a whole clip (multiple frames) before the `forward` is used for continual inference.
 ```
          O            (O: output)
          ↑